hillaper/Rela2x/README.md

 Only basic knowledge of Python is required.
 Additional experience with the *SymPy* library can be helpful because it is the main library used by Rela²x.

-For detailed information on the functions and classes of Rela²x, refer to the documentation directly in `rela2x.py`.
+For detailed information on the functions and classes of Rela²x, refer to the documentation directly in the source modules under `src/rela2x/_core/`.
 (A thorough dedicated documentation page is planned for the future.)

 ## Installation from PyPI
 The most recent release published on the Python Package Index (PyPI) can be installed with: